Mohamedqadar-Ibrahim/WannaCry-Ransomware-Analysis/README.md

 ## **🔑 Findings and Insights**

-The WannaCry ransomware is a highly destructive piece of malware, utilizing a Windows vulnerability (EternalBlue) to spread rapidly across networks.
+The WannaCry ransomware is a highly destructive piece of malware, utilising a Windows vulnerability (EternalBlue) to spread rapidly across networks.
 The static and dynamic analyses revealed the following key behaviors:

 - The executable file spreads by exploiting vulnerabilities in unpatched systems.
 - It encrypts user files, demanding ransom in Bitcoin for their recovery.